jwngr/sdow/docs/data-source.md

 ## Database Creation Process

-Generating the Six Degrees of Wikipedia database from a dump of Wikipedia takes approximately one hour given the following instructions:
+Generating the Six Degrees of Wikipedia database from a dump of Wikipedia takes approximately two hours given the following instructions:

 1. Create a new [Google Compute Engine instance](https://console.cloud.google.com/compute/instances?project=sdow-prod) from the `sdow-db-builder` instance template, which is configured with the following specs: